AliFatahadoost/JaliFrame-Stand-Alone/README.md

 DeleteQuery
 ```

-All generated SQL should use parameterized values.
+Generated SQL should use parameterized values.

 ---